-How Likely is it That California Will Become the First State to Ban Single Use Plastic Bags?
+How Likely is it That California Will Become the First State to Ban Single-Use Plastic Shopping Bags?

-Over 100 cities and counties in California have laws banning single-use plastic bags.
+Over 100 cities and counties in California have switched to paper and reusable shopping bags due to laws banning single-use plastic bags.
 There has been much talk and a whole lot of work to pass a state-wide ban and with all of the disposable plastic bag bans popping up in California a state-wide ban makes a lot of sense.
 A law that covers the entire state would fill the gaps and create one set of rules for everyone – this would potentially eliminate hassle and confusion for shoppers and do wonders to streamline the waste stream and reduce the negative environmental impact of plastic trash.

 Senate Bill 270 is the Solution